What Is Financial Education?

 Financial education is an essential component of every person’s life.
 Everyone should know how to save, spend, invest, and manage their money.

-That said, there are a lot of misconceptions about financial education.
-Some people think it means knowing how to manage their money, and some people think it means understanding how to avoid being a victim of scams or fraud.
+That said, there are many misconceptions about financial education.
+Some people think it means knowing how to manage their money, and others believe it means understanding how to avoid being a victim of scams or fraud.

 While both are true, financial education is much more than that.